pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/04-object-capture-and-regulatory-eligibility.md

 4.1 Overview: Why Not All Objects Matter

 A persistent gap in envy theory concerns object selectivity.
 Envy does not attach indiscriminately.
-Most encounters—most people, situations, and comparisons—leave no residue.
+Most encounters involving most people, situations, and comparisons leave no residue.
 They are noticed, evaluated, and discarded without difficulty.
 Others, however, become persistent, non-discardable, and regulatorily central.
 Existing models describe this outcome but rarely explain its preconditions.

 This chapter addresses that gap.